SCIENCE FICTION

 Depending how close it orbited to its star, an ocean planet might have a surface that was icy, liquid, or some combination of the two.
 If it got too close, its ocean might turn into a dense envelope of supercritical water: an even mix of vapor and suspended droplets at hundreds of degrees Celsius.
 It would effectively be a sauna planet.

-Ocean planets might be detected by the COROT spacecraft.
-In an article,2 Franck Selsis and colleagues describe how COROT and ground-based observations can be combined to estimate the density of extrasolar planets and thus tell the difference between an ocean world and a terrestrial-type rocky world.
+It has been suggested that a number of ocean planets might be detected by the COROT spacecraft.
+In an article,3 Franck Selsis and colleagues described how COROT and ground-based observations can be combined to estimate the density of extrasolar planets and thus tell the difference between an ocean world and a terrestrial-type rocky world.
 COROT would only be able to detect ocean worlds that are a lot closer to their stars than even Mercury is to the Sun.
 However, the Kepler satellite, scheduled for launch in 2008, will be able to detect such planets as far out as the habitable zone of some stars.

 Ocean planets would clearly be of interest to astrobiologists given that they have an abundant supply of a substance crucial to life as we know it.